Norbert Denef: Life

 As a speaker for NetzwerkB Denef protested against the nonparticipation of victims at a series of conferences on sexual child abuse organized by the Cabinet of Germany in Berlin in autumn 2010.
-He complained that there was too much talk and too little was done.Peter Hanack: Missbrauch: „Das Gesetz schützt die Täter“ In: Frankfurter Rundschau, 6.
-Januar 2011 (online) In December 2010, members of Survivors Network of those Abused by Priests (SNAP), including Denef, demonstrated at a meeting of cardinals in the Vatican against the too-careful treatment of clergyman who abused children.
+He complained that there was too much talk and too little was done.
+In December 2010, members of Survivors Network of those Abused by Priests (SNAP), including Denef, demonstrated at a meeting of cardinals in the Vatican against the too-careful treatment of clergyman who abused children.
 The police ejected them from Saint Peter's Square.

 In 2012 NetzwerkB demonstrated on the Pariser Platz concerning the Pope's visit of Germany.

-On December 6, 2011 Denef spoke at the SPD congress.
+On 6 December 2011 Denef spoke at the SPD congress.
 The party voted concordantly for abolishing the statutes of legal limitations for child abuse.